ConservationInternational/trends.earth/README.md

 pip install pavement
 ```

-Before installing the plugin, the external dependencies must be installed.
-The
+Before installing the plugin, several external dependencies must be installed.
-setup task will handle this.
-On Windows, use the below code in a command window
+The `paver setup` task will handle this.
+On Windows, use the below code in a
-to run the setup task.
-Note that if you installed the OpenSSL headers to a
+command window to run the setup task with `pavement`.
+Note that if you
-different folder, you will need to change the below commands accordingly:
+installed the OpenSSL headers to a different folder, you will need to change
+the below commands accordingly.

 ```
 set LIB=C:\openssl-win64-2010\lib;%LIB%